 I was pleased that groups were divided according to their ages and sexes as this facilitated a free flow of interactions without inhabitation and fear of being insulted by young ones.

-Initially, I was a key proponent for the maintenance of the practice of FGM as one of the legacies laid down by our fore fathers.
+Initially, I was a key proponent of the maintenance of the practice of FGM as one of the legacies laid down by our forefathers.
 But with the facilitator’s humble disposition and listening skills, coupled with question and answer session for clarification, I have been ‘converted’ into becoming an ‘apostle’ for the campaign to end FGM in Odume community.

 I was particularly touched by the comments from Mercy, one of the young girls who spoke during the plenary, who said: “Sometimes I feel that my parents do not love me as they claim.
-Otherwise, how could they be so wicked and callous as to inflict this pain which I endure very month during my period in the name of culture?
+Otherwise, how could they be so wicked and callous as to inflict this pain which I endure every month during my period in the name of culture?"
 I will resist the practice with the last pint of my blood for anyone to dare to ‘cut’ my baby girl when I have my own child.
-Culture my foot!.”
+Culture my foot!.

 I felt touched and guilty that as a father and grandfather who claim to love my girl children, that I, in the name of culture would inflict horrendous pains on them.
 What a contradiction!
 I took a decision to utilise my position as one of the members of Igwe’s cabinet to champion the cause of ending the practice of FGM in Odume.